What is Flamenco?

-Flamenco music is evoking and often misunderstood.
+Flamenco dance and music are evoking, mysterious and often misunderstood.
 The moods of flamenco music change dramatically depending which song is being sung and the artists singing, dancing, playing it.
 It is a very individualistic art form often open to interpretation at professional levels.

-There are rules in all the Dance forms and they often are challenged by the young and daring contemporary flamenco artists who musically adapt (or not) one time signature to the other some with great success and some works are ‘just out there’…but bravo for the creative intention!!
+There are rules in all the Dance forms and they often are challenged by the daring contemporary flamenco artists who musically adapt (or not) one time signature to the other.
+At professional levels, the artists mostly improvise their work, following known patterns and unspoken discourse.

-**Even when it is the first time that someone approaches this discipline to learn, their feelings are stirred, and it reaches their heart or senses.
-The distinctive, mysterious quality that makes this happen is known as duende.
+Even when it is the first time that someone approaches this discipline to learn, their feelings are stirred, and it reaches their heart or senses.
 This is why flamenco is also known as ‘arte jondo’ (deep art), because it goes deep into one’s feelings.
-There are also persons who call it ‘arte gitano’ (gypsy art) due to the influence that this ethnic group had on its birth and development**extract from internet…
+It is ‘arte gitano’ (gypsy art) due to the influence that this ethnic group had on its birth and development.

 The art of Flamenco results from a combination of the different musical cultures that developed in Andalucía, and which were passed on from generation to generation.
 Flamenco music has the ancestral footprints of Jewish, Arabic, Castillian, ancient Andalusian and gypsy music, that is, of all the people who passed through Andalucía.